Interactive Terminal Sessions

 Q: What shell does the session use?

 A: It depends on the session type.
 For interactive sessions, the AI starts bash (or another shell) explicitly.
 For browser terminals created without a specific command, the agent uses the configured user's login shell (from /etc/passwd on Linux/macOS, cmd.exe on Windows).
-One-shot commands run directly without a parent shell.
+One-shot commands also run through the session user's login shell (sh -lc style on Linux/macOS, cmd.exe /c on Windows), so shell quoting and expansion apply — but each starts in a fresh environment.

 Q: Can I run graphical programs?
 A: No, sessions are text-only.
 Use X forwarding or VNC for GUI applications.